Geology Graduate Programs

 Prerequisites normally include credit in one year each of general biology, general chemistry, general physics, and calculus, plus junior- or senior-level courses in mineralogy, petrology, structural geology, paleontology, stratigraphy, geophysics, and a summer course in field geology.
 Students planning to specialize in geophysics also should have more advanced backgrounds in calculus and physics.
 Incoming graduate students meet with a departmental advisory review committee before enrollment to identify deficiencies and strengths and to set up curricula aimed at providing a broad background in geology at the intermediate to advanced level during the first year.
 Some deficiencies may be waived at this time if they are deemed nonessential.

 Geology has many subdisciplines, and the department tailors each student’s curriculum to the needs of the individual.
-There is no departmental core curriculum or list of required courses.
+There is no departmental core curriculum.
+For elective course options, please review the 500 level or above Geology courses listed in the academic catalog.

 Thesis Option (M.S.
 Degree)